thesmythgroup/SiftXml/README.rst

 Overview
 ========
-SiftXml is lightweight parser for converting xml into java objects in an elegant fashion.
+SiftXml is a lightweight parser for converting xml into java objects in an elegant fashion.
 Regardless of the number of nested nodes, it allows you to sift out only the information you're interested in without having to design complex models.